irbowen/EECS481_MDE/README.md

 ### Timeline
 Sorry for the weird military time.
 Makes it easier to suss out AM vs PM
-* Tuesday, November 18: 19:30-21:30
-Hopefully Ele can make it to this one.
-* Wednesday, November 19: 12:00-13:30, 19:00-22:00
-*David cannot make it to the meeting and will be working from 14:00-17:00 instead.
-Others are welcome to join*
-* Thursday, November 20: 18:00-22:00
-*Isaac will not be able to make it*
-*, and Zhinan will not be able to make it*
 * Friday, November 21: 11:30-14:30
 *Isaac will be unavailable for this meeting*
 *, and Zhinan will not be able to make it*